greg-hutchinson/agile/mindset/PITCHME.md

 # Mindset
 ---
-“The pace of change has never been this fast, yet it will never be this slow again."
+@quote[The pace of change has never been this fast, yet it will never be this slow again]
 ---
 Agile thinking acknowledges that predicting the future is not possible
 ![Future](assets/img/mind-reader.png)